 |

 Title: From Analysis to Action: How SAC Research Informs Real Decisions Focus: Turning findings into recommendations; Working with agency leadership; What happens after the report.
-Kelly Officer Nancy Radcliffe |
+Speakers: Mallory Minter-Mohr Kelly Officer Nancy Radcliffe Moderator: |

-Title: Communicating Justice Data to Policymakers, Media, and the Public Focus: Translating findings to stakeholders; Creating interest among media and policymakers; Responding to questions and concerns.
-Speakers: |
+Title: Communicating Justice Data to Policymakers, Media, and the Public Focus: Data, Decisions, and Dialogue: Translating findings to stakeholders and creating interest among media, partners, and policymakers Speakers: Shira Burns Senator Chip Curry Moderator: |

 | 4:45 PM – 5:00 PM | Closing, Day One: Reflections and Book Raffle |